Consumer cultures and everyday life

 - Analytically engage in the current academic debates over consumer cultures and everyday life;

-- Apply the basic concepts and theoretical perspectives to an analysis of the impacts of consumption on social life.
+- Apply the theoretical perspectives to an analysis of the impacts of consumption on social life, especially in the Asian region

 Featherstone, M. (2007) Consumer Culture and Postmodernism.
 London: SAGE Publications.